The Other China

 Colophon One: You see this kind of flora depicted in the wall paintings of Mogao Cave 17.

-Colophon Two: The handbag was fashionable in the Tang though, if you see it in terms of the present they’re like a [Louis Vuitton] designer bag.
+Colophon Two: The handbag was fashionable in the Tang though, if you see it in terms of the present day, they’re really just like a [Louis Vuitton] designer bag.

 In the company of an old friend from Hexi